Superfast Fingers Introduction

 In piano playing, often, the little finger needs to play stronger than the other fingers.
 In the right hand, mainly when chords are involved, the melodic line lies in the upper voice and is often played with the little finger.

 In the left hand, the bass notes often need some extra power to make the important baseline speak.
 On the other hand, the thumbs play the central notes and often need to play softer.
-However, in polyphony, the thumbs can be used to our advantage, bringing out inner notes.
+However, the thumbs can be used to our advantage in polyphony, bringing out inner notes.

 The thumb is the only finger that can pass underneath the hand, giving the illusion that the hand extends to more than five fingers.

 We can see the thumbs as the center of the hands, bringing the other four fingers of each hand from one side of the thumb to the other side.
 Therefore, we need to give the thumbs extra attention to make it more flexible, agile, and faster in horizontal and vertical motion.

 Another finger we need to understand is the fourth finger (Ring Finger).
 This finger is the weakest and least mobile.

 The finger is locked in between the third and fifth fingers inside the hand.
 Thus, the fourth finger is more difficult to lift than any other finger.
 Therefore, give special attention to making this finger more movable, flexible, stronger, and faster.

 A good Ring Finger makes sure for a good marriage with the piano. 😉

 The second (index) and third (middle) fingers are naturally the most agile.
 Still, they need to be developed for playing as fast, agile, and sensitive as we need in piano playing.

 Compared to the other three, these two fingers will give most piano learners the least trouble.
 But don’t be one of those players who play the piano as if typing an old typewriter!